Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/getting-started.md

       "errors": [
         {
           "code": "UNAUTHORIZED",
-          "description": "The server could not verify that you are authorized to access the URL requested.
-You either supplied the wrong credentials (e.g. a bad password), or your browser doesn't understand how to supply the credentials required.", "field": null
+          "description": "The server could not verify that you are authorized to access the URL requested.", "field": null
         }
       ]